mvolkmann/blog/src/swift/Xcode.md

 This also works with any kind of name including types, variables, functions, structs, classes, properties, and methods.
 It even works with framework types.

-## Code Completion

-Xcode provides great intellisense and code completion.
-For function calls, press tab after entering each argument to advance to the next argument.
-If the last argument is a closure, press return to automatically turn it into a trailing closure.

 ## Themes